-Heinrich Schliemann, who discovered the cemetery in the 1870’s, believed that the legendary King Agamemnon was buried there.
+Heinrich Schliemann, who discovered the cemetery in the 1870s, believed that the legendary King Agamemnon was buried there.
 However, the site is dated 17th or 16th century BCE, which is well before the time of King Agamemnon.
-Experts are not sure who was buried in this site but believe that bodies belong to high-ranking people of Mycenae, probably the royalty.
+Experts are not sure who was buried in this site but believe that bodies belong to high-ranking people from the Mycenae civilization, probably the royalty.

 The palace complex had a large courtyard and a megaron (meeting hall).
 The megaron consisted of a portico, prodomos (anteroom or open vestibule), and main hall, whose principal space (known as domos) consisted of a circular hearth and four columns supporting the roof.
 See the model in the image below.

 People gathered in the megaron to conduct palace business.
 It was destroyed, most likely by fire, in the late 13th century BCE, and was rebuilt in the 12th century.

 A large underground cistern supplied water to the Mycenae citadel.
 The image below shows the entrance to the tunnel that led to a large underground cistern which received water collected from a natural spring through underground aqueducts.

 This is the second gate of the citadel.
 It was built around 1250 BCE.
 The gate had double wooden doors with a sliding bolt to lock them.
 The path from the north gate led to palace megaron.

 Located on the Panagitsa hill near the Mycenae citadel and dated between 1350 and 1330 BCE, the Agamemnon Tomb is a massive dome-like structure with an entrance similar to the Lion Gate.

 The Agamemnon Tomb owes its name to its discoverer Heinrich Schliemann, who assumed that the tomb was built for King Agamemnon of the Trojan war fame.
 There is no evidence to suggest that it indeed belonged to him.
 In fact, the monument was built well before his time period.